 Many people suffering from allergic respiratory diseases may be perplexed by their symptoms flaring with foul weather.
-They may not be aware that thunderstorms are a risk factor of asthma attacks.
-With global warming, there seems a rise in acute asthma attacks with thunderstorms in recent years.
+They may not be aware that thunderstorms are a risk factor for asthma attacks.
+With global warming, there seems to have been a rise in acute asthma attacks with thunderstorms in recent years.
 This issue is still under-recognized by the general public.

-Thunderstorm asthma is an informal term, not a standard diagnosis, used to describe any observed increase in acute bronchospasm cases following the occurrence of thunderstorms in the local vicinity.
-There is reasonable evidence of a causal relationship between asthma attacks and thunderstorms in the patients suffering from pollen allergy.
-Associations between thunderstorms and asthma morbidity have also been identified in multiple locations around the world.
+Thunderstorm asthma is an informal term, not a standard diagnosis, used to describe any observed increase in acute bronchospasm cases following thunderstorms in the local vicinity.
+There is reasonable evidence of a causal relationship between asthma attacks and thunderstorms in patients suffering from pollen allergy.
+Associations between thunderstorms and asthma morbidity have also been identified in multiple locations worldwide.

 The largest asthma outbreak ever recorded was in London on June 24, 1994. coinciding with a heavy thunderstorm.
-During a 30-h period, 640 patients with asthma or other airways disease (357 of whom were affected only by seasonal rhinitis) attended several EDs, nearly 10 times the expected number of 66 patients.
+During a 30-hour period, 640 patients with asthma or other airway diseases (357 of whom were affected only by seasonal rhinitis) attended several EDs, nearly 10 times the expected number of 66 patients.
 In total, 104 patients were admitted, including 5 patients to an intensive care unit.

-The most recent episode was an epidemic of thunderstorm asthma occurred in Melbourne.
-On November 21, 2016, Melbourne experienced the locally largest, most devastating epidemic of thunderstorm asthma with 2,332 ambulance calls, 3,365 excess respiratory-related ED presentations and 9 deaths possibly related to this thunderstorm event.
+The most recent episode was an epidemic of thunderstorm asthma in Melbourne.
+On November 21, 2016, Melbourne experienced the locally largest, most devastating epidemic of thunderstorm asthma with 2,332 ambulance calls, 3,365 excess respiratory-related ED presentations, and 9 deaths possibly related to this thunderstorm event.

 During these episodes, only a proportion of the patients had a history of a previous diagnosis of asthma.
 Many reported a history of grass pollen allergy and had probable undiagnosed asthma.
 Rhinitis was prevalent among them, with a reported high rate of 88%.